GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Success End Condition

 Three different reports segmented by area are made available to the employees.
+Reports:
+- All the countries in the world organised by largest population to smallest.
+- All the countries in a continent organised by largest population to smallest.
+- All the countries in a region organised by largest population to smallest.

 ### Failed End Condition